bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 corresponds to structural brackets, includes the linked brackets relations.
 Call brackets pointers situated in calls stack in that order, in which they got to execute.
-If function call is replacing with active expression with the different evaluation brackets, then evaluation brackets will be putted on top of stack in proper order – so realizing saving stack invariant.
+If function call is replacing with active expression with the different evaluation brackets, then evaluation brackets will be put on top of stack in proper order – so realizing saving stack invariant.
 For implementation of the stack is used info field in brackets nodes (as in REFAL 2).